Rafael Bensuaski Vieira

 Artist Statement

-In their most basic form, Shadow Works represent field notes from these urban studies.
-Site responsive and time based, they confront the archaeological considerations of the aesthetic, historic, religious, symbolic, educational, economic, and ecological values of a given place and time.
-They are acts of preservation and simulated restoration.
-Collectively, these works serve as a legend of coded symbols, colors and styles that represent geographic data on a map of my own movements through the city’s sphere.
+At their core, Shadow Works are field notes from these urban encounters—site-responsive and time-based reflections on the aesthetic, historical, religious, symbolic, educational, economic, and ecological significance of place.
+They are acts of preservation and simulated restoration, forming a coded visual map of my movements through the city’s layered landscape.

 Copyright © 2019 Rafael Vieira - All Rights Reserved.